UAE E-Invoicing Compliance Guide: What Your Business Must Know

 How UAE E-Invoicing Works

-E-invoicing in the UAE operates on a Decentralized Continuous Transaction Control and Exchange (DCTCE) model using a 5-corner architecture built on the Peppol network.
-Accredited Service Providers (ASPs) act as intermediaries.
+E-invoicing in the UAE operates on a Decentralized Continuous Transaction Control and Exchange model.
+DCTCE, also referred to as the Peppol CTC model, operates through a decentralized five-corner architecture on the Peppol network.

 What Is the 5-Corner Model?